javierbrea/eslint-plugin-boundaries/packages/elements/README.md

 ```

 > [!TIP]
 > You can also provide an array of selectors both to the `from` and `to` properties of the dependency selector.
-In this case, the method will return `true` if the dependency matches any combination of the provided selectors.
+In this case, the method will return `true` if the dependency matches any combination of the provided selectors (OR logic).

-#### Selector patterns

-When using selectors, you can provide either a single selector with multiple patterns for each property, or an array of selectors with single patterns for each property.
-Both approaches are valid and will yield the same result, but note that:

-__Each selector must match completely__: All properties defined in a selector must match for the selector to be considered a match.
-If any property does not match, the entire selector is considered not matching.
-So, you can consider each selector as an __AND condition__ between its properties, and an __OR condition__ between multiple selectors.

-> [!TIP]
-> When using micromatch patterns in selectors, you can use wildcards (`*`, `**`, `?`, etc.) to create flexible matching rules.
-For example, a pattern like `service-*` would match any type that starts with `service-`.

 ## API Reference